-OverviewThe White Tank Mountains rise from the deserts west of Phoenix, hemming in the "Valley of the Sun" on its west.
+OverviewThe White Tank Mountains rise west of Phoenix, forming the western boundary of the "Valley of the Sun".
 An extremely popular hiking (and picnicing, and bike riding, and ...) area, it is not unusual for all parking lots in the White Tank Mountains Regional Park to be filled on a pleasant winter weekend afternoon.
-However, precious few people take the time to seek out the summit, with most of the hikers content to stay on the lower network of trails and seek out the famous springs, waterfalls and tinajas (natural depressions - tanks - worn into the rocky drainages that hold water well into the summer) that the range is known for.
+However, few people take the time to seek out the summit of the range, with most of the hikers content to stay on the lower network of trails and seek out the famous springs, waterfalls and tinajas (natural depressions - tanks - worn into the rocky drainages that hold water well into the summer) that the range is known for.

-The summit (which is unnamed - or is it?
-See below) is a pointed peak that rises to an elevation of 4,083 feet.
-While not terribly high, the summit does rise almost 3,000 feet over the deserts below it, and offers outstanding views.
+The summit is a pointed peak that rises to an elevation of 4,083 feet, almost 3,000 feet over the deserts below it, and offers outstanding views.
 Its prominence of 2,500 feet places it at #38 on the Arizona list.
 As viewed from the east (Phoenix side) from below, it is not obvious which peak is the summit, with a closer peak (featuring a large array of communications towers) appearing to be higher.
-This may explain why few people bother to seek it out.
+This may explain why few people bother to seek the true summit.
 The Park, administered by Maricopa County, does not include the summit, and discourages vistors from "visiting the towers".
-Without a good map, the true summit is completely indistinguishable from its nearby ridgepoints.
+Without a good map, the true summit is indistinguishable from its nearby ridgepoints.
 Only upon closer views is it obvious that the pointed peak is higher.
 The true summit also features a few towers, but this should not discourage hikers from seeking it out, as the hike offers rewarding desert trekking and beautiful vistas for virtually the entire way up.
-There is much to do within the park and hikers are advised to check out the springs, waterfalls and tanks - after bagging the summit, of course!
+There is much to do within the park and hikers are advised to check out the springs, waterfalls and tanks while in the area.

 Summers are extremely hot here, so the best times to hike in these hills would be November through April or May.

-Getting ThereFrom Phoenix travel west on Interstate-10 to the Loop-303 exits and access roads.
-Travel north on this throughway (not a freeway just yet, but more than just a road) for about 6 miles to Olive Road.
+Getting ThereFrom Phoenix, travel west on Interstate-10 to the Loop-303 exits and access roads.
+Travel north on this throughway for about 6 miles to Olive Road.
 A sign pointing to the Park will be evident before the intersection.
 Turn left (west) onto Olive and travel about 5 miles through farms, new homes and desert to the entrance kiosk.
-Pay your entrance fee ($5 for vehicles as of 2006).
-Follow the main park road as it bends north through some foothills about a mile and turn left onto Waterfall Canyon Road.
+Pay your entrance fee, and follow the main park road as it bends north through some foothills about a mile and turn left onto Waterfall Canyon Road.
 Shortly thereafter, turn left again at the first opportunity onto Ramada Way to a parking area and picnic ramadas at the Mesquite Canyon Trailhead.

 From downtown Phoenix it is about 40 miles of driving.
 There are other possibilities to get here by following the Phoenix road net.
 This one offers the least amount of traffic lights.